 I think University does introduce programming students to some concepts they may not have readily picked up outside of going to University.
 Take “recursion” for example.
 I have worked on codebases that had parts of code written in ways that could have really used recursion and should have used recursion.

 It seemed to me that the programmer had struggled to write the piece of code because he was unfamiliar with the concept of recursion.
 Not that he could not do recursion but that he was not even aware of recursions existence.
 This would have been covered at University so at least the programmer would know recursion existed.
 Had the programmer known recursion existed it would have most likely been used.

 University gives you the ideal development world view and I assume the very top companies in the programming world share similarities with this world view.
 I can only assume this is the case because it all depends on the people working for the said companies.

 So was University important?
 From the learning programming standpoint, perhapes not so much.
-However from instilling respect in your choosen profession, very much so.
+However from instilling respect in your chosen profession, very much so.